Generators

 import { ProductModule } from './products'

-import { buildRoutes } from '@forinda/kickjs'
+import { defineModule } from '@forinda/kickjs'

-import { PRODUCT_REPOSITORY } from './domain/repositories/product.repository'
+import { PRODUCT_REPOSITORY } from './product.constants'

-import { InMemoryProductRepository } from './infrastructure/repositories/in-memory-product.repository'
+import { InMemoryProductRepository } from './in-memory-product.repository'

-import { ProductController } from './presentation/product.controller'
+import { ProductController } from './product.controller'

 container.registerFactory(PRODUCT_REPOSITORY, () =>